Setono/SyliusQuickpayPlugin/README.md

 ## Configuration

-Create a new Payment method
+Create a new Payment method of the type *Quickpay* and fill out the required form fields.